ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: #automation-spaces}

 ### Question
 A customer environment has one org and three spaces.
 One space is for development, another for staging, and the final one for production.
-Should the customer create a single Secure Gateway instance or multiple (e.g., one for each space).
+Should the customer create a single Secure Gateway instance or multiple (e.g., one for each space)?
 If the customer can create multiple gateways, are there any considerations for reusing a Node.js application to create a gateway and destination in each space?

 ### Answer